Valerian and the City of a Thousand Planets

+Two operatives of the United Human Federation are on a mission to Alpha, a city inhabited by thousands of species from different planets.
+Their latest mission is to uncover a destructive force beneath the sprawling city, realizing it threatens not just Alpha, but the entire universe.

-Valerian and the City of a Thousand Planets was released on 20 July 2017 in Germany by Walt Disney Studios Motion Pictures Germany, in the United States on 21 July by STXfilms, in France on 26 July by EuropaCorp Distribution, in China on 25 August by China Film Group, in Belgium on 26 August by Belga Films, and 27 November in United Arab Emirates by Gulf Film.
-It received mixed reviews from critics, who criticized the plot and some of the casting, but praised the visuals.
-It grossed $225 million worldwide but, due to its high production and advertising costs, was considered a box-office bomb following its release in the United States.
+Valerian and the City of a Thousand Planets was released on 20 July 2017 in Germany by Walt Disney Studios Motion Pictures under the Buena Vista International imprint, in the United States on 21 July by STXfilms, in France on 26 July by EuropaCorp Distribution, in China on 25 August by China Film Group, in Belgium on 26 August by Belga Films, and 27 November in United Arab Emirates by Gulf Film.
+It received mixed reviews from critics, who criticised the plot and some of the casting, but praised the visuals.
+It grossed $226 million worldwide, but due to its high production and advertising costs, was considered a box-office bomb following its release in the United States.

 Plot

-In the 28th century, due to cooperation between the Earth and extraterrestrial peoples, the former International Space Station has been expanded until its mass threatens to cause gravitational disruption to Earth itself.
-Relocated to deep space, it becomes Alpha, a space-traveling city inhabited by millions of species from thousands of planets.
-A police division is created by the United Human Federation to preserve peace throughout the galaxy.
-Among its staff are the arrogant Major Valerian and his partner, no-nonsense Sergeant Laureline.
+In the 28th century, cooperation between the Earth and extraterrestrial species has expanded the former International Space Station to the point its mass threatens gravitational disruption to Earth.
+Relocated to deep space, it becomes Alpha, a space-traveling city inhabited by 3,236 species from hundreds of planets.
+Valerian and Laureline are partners in the United Human Federation police.

-En route to a mission, Valerian dreams of a planet, Mül, where a low-tech humanoid race lives peacefully.
-They fish for pearls containing enormous amounts of energy and use animals to replicate them.
-Wreckage begins plummeting from the sky, followed by a huge spacecraft that causes an explosion annihilating every being on the planet.
-Some of the inhabitants enter a discarded vessel, accidentally trapping themselves inside, but the planet's princess Lihö-Minaa is stranded outside.
-Just before her death, she conveys a telepathic message.
+Valerian has a dream of the planet Mül, where a low-tech humanoid race fishes for pearls containing energy, which is converted by a small animal for use.
+A huge spacecraft crashes into the planet, causing an extinction event.
+The planet's princess, Lihö-Minaa, is stranded outside, but before she dies, she conveys an energy wave containing a telepathic message.

-Shaken, Valerian awakes.
-Analysis reveals he might have received a signal from across time and space.
-He learns that his mission is to retrieve a "Mül converter".
-It is the last of its kind, and currently in the hands of black market dealer Igon Siruss.
-Valerian asks Laureline to marry him, but she brushes him off.

-In a marketplace on planet Kirian in an alternate dimension, Valerian disrupts a meeting between Igon and two hooded figures who resemble the humanoids from his vision.
-They seek the converter, the small animal in his vision.
-Valerian and Laureline recover the converter and steal one of the energy pearls.
-Aboard their ship, Valerian learns that Mül was destroyed 30 years earlier, and all information about it is classified.
+Valerian and Laureline are on a mission to retrieve the last Mül converter animal, which is in the hands of black market dealer Igon Siruss.
+In a marketplace on planet Kirian in an alternate dimension, Valerian disrupts a meeting between Igon and two hooded figures similar to the humanoids from his dream.
+They, too, seek the converter.
+Valerian and Laureline recover the converter, and Valerian steals an energy pearl.
+They learn that Mül was destroyed 30 years earlier, and information about it is classified.

-They return to Alpha where commander Arün Filitt informs them the center of the station has been irradiated by an unknown force, rendering it highly toxic.
-Troops sent into the area have not returned, and the radiation is increasing.
-Laureline and Valerian are assigned to protect the commander during an interstation summit to discuss the crisis; against the commander's wishes, Laureline maintains possession of the converter.
+Onboard Alpha, commander Arün Filitt informs them that the center of the station has been irradiated by an unknown force, rendering it highly toxic.
+Troops sent into the area have not returned and the radiation levels are increasing.
+Laureline and Valerian are assigned to protect the commander during an interstation summit on the crisis; against the commander's wishes, Laureline maintains possession of the converter.